muaddib1984/gr-JAERO/README.md

    - USRP (UHD)
    - I/Q WAV File (SDR#)
    - I/Q .cfile/.fc32 (GNURadio)

+- Highly optimized demodulator based on the Upper Sideband Demodulator from [GQRX](https://github.com/gqrx-sdr/gqrx).
+This version of the demod is intended for use with the [Stillsuit](https://github.com/muaddib1984/stillsuit) project which is a wrapper around the same SDR sources above.
+Each Stillsuit flowgraph outputs the I/Q stream from an SDR over a ZMQ socket.
+The ZMQ output from the Stillsuit source you choose will feed the "JAERO_stillsuit_demod.grc" flowgraph.

 ## Usage
 - Launch JAERO
   - in the JAERO settings menu, check the ZMQ Audio option and change set the address to 'tcp://127.0.0.1:6001'